 - Add the brown rice, turkey, and water to a large pot and bring to a boil.

-- Reduce the heat to medium-low and cook an additional 15 minutes, or until the rice is soft and tender.
+- Reduce the heat to medium-low and cook for 15 minutes until the rice is soft and tender.

 - Store extra dinners in the fridge for up to five days.

-Chicken in your dogs food provides a high source protein which is great for dogs.
-The veg in this casserole, green beans, will really help improve your dogs intestines.
+Chicken in your dog’s food provides a high source of protein which is excellent for dogs.
+The veg in this casserole, green beans, will help improve your dog’s intestines.

 - 1/2 cup of green beans, chopped